gephi/gephi-maven-plugin/README.md

 ### Suite

 A suite is defined by a collection of modules, which have dependencies between each other.
 A plugin can therefore be composed of multiple modules.
-Multiple NBM files are produced but the final suite will be archived into a single ZIP file.
+Multiple NBM files are produced but the final suite is archived into a single ZIP file.

-Suites however need to designate a module that acts as the module definition, which has the plugin metadata (e.g. license, author) and dependencies to the other modules.
-For instance, a plugin with 3 modules `A`, `B` and `C` could define `A` as the principal module and add `B` and `C` to the list of modules `A` depends on.
+Suites, however need to designate a module that acts as the module definition, which has the plugin metadata (e.g. license, author) and dependencies to the other modules.
+For instance, a plugin with 3 modules `A`, `B` and `C` could define `A` as the principal module and adds `B` and `C` to the list of modules it depends on.

 ## Goals